International Polar Bear Day

-International Polar Bear Day is an annual event celebrated every February 27, to coincide with the time period when polar bear mothers and cubs are sleeping in their dens, and to raise awareness about the conservation status of the polar bear.
+International Polar Bear Day is an annual event celebrated every February 27, to coincide with the time period when polar bear mothers and cubs are sheltered in their snow dens, and to raise awareness about the conservation status of the polar bear.

 Description

+A polar bear mom with her cubs.

 International Polar Bear Day is organized by Polar Bears International to raise awareness about the impact of global warming and reduced sea ice on polar bear populations.
-The day encourages people to find ways to reduce their carbon output, such as by turning down their thermostat or driving less.
-The day has also been used to encourage the installation of energy efficient insulation in houses.
+It also focuses on the need to protect polar bear moms and cubs during the vulnerable denning period.
+The awareness event has been used to celebrate the bears, encourage action on climate change and share information on research that informs polar bear conservation, including studies of moms and cubs.